broadbent/scootplayer/README.md

 A draft Gnuplot script is included in `examples/gnuplot` folder.
 This creates a postscript file visualising the bits per second observed by the download and playback queues.

-Support for [gauged](https://github.com/chriso/gauged/tree/master) available.
-Requires a local MySQL database named `gauged`.
-Use the `-g` flag to enable.

 ## License ##

 This sofware is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).